 Pitch and rhythm fundamentals: reading music notation, sight singing, reading chord charts.
 Focus on intervals, key signatures, scales, meter, and chords.
-(1)
+(1) Lecture: 3 hrs/wk.

 Ensemble/workshop experience in areas not normally offered, with the focus to be determined by the music faculty.
 May be repeated for credit.
 (1/4).
+Lecture/Laboratory: hours vary.
+Prerequisite: Permission of instructor.